fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ## Running the test suite

 One can run the test suite both in standalone mode and EOSIO mode.
 Each test needs to be compiled and is cached.
 The first run is always slow.
+Tests can be filtered using their path.

 In standalone mode we test only the EVM interpreter running on native code.